 Always register a *.com domain extension if you can.
 Dot com is by far the most popular extension and the most respected.
 But if you can’t find *.com for your URL, then consider *.net second.
 However, if there is already an active site with your ideal URL name in a *.com extension, I highly suggest you move on because your new *.net will find it difficult to rank well in the search engines.

-2) Find a Web Host
+2) Find A Reliable Web Host

 A web host is simply a site server that has the ability to power your site and troubleshoot it whenever necessary.
 Without them, you cannot have a running website.